-The salmon fly hatch here in Montana is an annual event that draws anglers from all over the world.
-This hatch is one of the largest insect hatches in North America.
-It occurs during the late spring and early summer months.
-The hatch is named after the salmon fly, a large stonefly that emerges from the rivers and streamsduring this time.
+Fishing the salmon fly hatch in Montana is an annual event that draws anglers from all over the globe.
+The Salmon fly is a large stonefly and is of the largest insect hatches in North America.
+They emerge from or rivers and streams during the late spring and early summer months.

-Fishing the Salmon fly hatch is an exciting time for both anglers.
 As the water warms up in late spring, the salmon fly nymphs begin to emerge from the river bottom.
 They crawl up onto rocks and vegetation along the river’s edge.
-Nymphs then molt into their adult form which is a large, winged insect that can measure up to three inches in length.
+Nymphs then molt into adult form which is a large, winged insect that can measure up to three inches in length.

-The emergence of the salmon fly is a critical event in the life cycle of many fish species, including trout.
-The trout that inhabit the rivers and streams of Montana rely heavily on the salmon fly as a food source.
+The emergence of the salmon fly is a critical event for trout.
+The trout that inhabit the rivers and streams of Montana rely heavily on the salmon fly as a primary food source.
 The salmon fly hatch is a time of abundance for fish, and they will often feed voraciously.
 Try to time your fishing to coincide with these hatches to increase your chances of catching fish.
 Salmon fly hatches usually occur in the early morning or late afternoon.

 This hatch typically lasts for several weeks, with peak activity occurring in mid-June.
 During this time, anglers head to popular rivers with hopes to take advantage.
 While we have a general idea of the first emergence, the hatches are dependent on a variety of environmental factors.
 Water temperature, flow, and weather conditions.
 As you can see from the photo below the water is still very off color from run off but the salmon flys were in full effect.